technyon/nuki_hub/README.md

 #### IP Address assignment

-- Enable DHCP:
+- Enable DHCP: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
-- Static IP address:
+- Static IP address: When DHCP is disabled set to the preferred static IP address for the Nuki Hub to use
-- Subnet:
+- Subnet: When DHCP is disabled set to the preferred subnet for the Nuki Hub to use
-- Default gateway:
+- Default gateway: When DHCP is disabled set to the preferred gateway IP address for the Nuki Hub to use
-- DNS Server:
+- DNS Server: When DHCP is disabled set to the preferred DNS server IP address for the Nuki Hub to use

 ### Nuki Configuration

 #### Basic Nuki Configuration

-- Nuki Smartlock enabled:
+- Nuki Smartlock enabled: Enable if you want Nuki Hub to connect to a Nuki Lock (1.0-4.0)
-- MQTT Nuki Smartlock Path:
+- MQTT Nuki Smartlock Path (Lock only): Set to the preferred MQTT root topic for the Nuki Lock, defaults to "nuki".
+Make sure this topic is not the same as the setting for the opener and is unique when using multiple Nuki Hub devices (when using multiple Nuki Locks)
-- Nuki Opener enabled:
+- Nuki Opener enabled: Enable if you want Nuki Hub to connect to a Nuki Opener
-- MQTT Nuki Opener Path:
+- MQTT Nuki Opener Path (Opener only): Set to the preferred MQTT root topic for the Nuki Opener, defaults to "nukiopener".
+Make sure this topic is not the same as the setting for the lock and is unique when using multiple Nuki Hub devices (when using multiple Nuki Openers)

 #### Advanced Nuki Configuration